-You have to go all the way back to America’s first president to find one almost as wealthy as our current one.
-Estimated to have been worth a cool $525 million, George Washington built his fortune through a mix of inherited wealth, land speculation (thanks to an advantage he gained as a government surveyor) and diverse business holdings that included everything from hemp production to one of America’s most successful distilleries.
+You have to go all the way back to America’s first president to find one almost as wealthy as the 45th.
+Estimated to have been worth a cool $525 million (in today's dollars), George Washington built his fortune through a mix of inherited and marital wealth, land speculation (thanks to an advantage he gained as a government surveyor) and diverse business holdings that included everything from hemp production to one of America’s most successful distilleries.
 He also raked in the bucks through his presidential salary, which was equal to 2 percent of the entire U.S. budget in 1789.

-Andrew Jackson, like President Trump, positioned himself as a man of the people, but they were both far wealthier than their fellow citizens.
-Despite his hardscrabble, impoverished childhood, Old Hickory became a prominent lawyer and famous military commander, which, along with extensive landholdings allowed him to amass a $119 million fortune.
+Andrew Jackson positioned himself as a man of the people, but he was far wealthier than his fellow citizens.
+Despite his hardscrabble, impoverished childhood, Old Hickory became a prominent lawyer and famous military commander, which, along with extensive landholdings, allowed him to amass a $119 million fortune.

 Theodore Roosevelt inherited a fortune built on his family’s shrewd investments in the industrial sector, then spent most of it on unsound investments of his own, including buying up large, unsuccessful tracts of land out West.
 He recouped some of his losses, however, on other real estate deals, placing him in the top 10 richest presidents with an estimated net worth of $125 million.

 Herbert Hoover may have presided over the early years of the Great Depression, but he himself was in good financial shape during the worst of it.
 Despite being orphaned at a young age, he parlayed a mining degree into a $75 million fortune, serving as a prominent company executive and investor.
 He was also one of the first presidents to forgo his salary, donating it and much of his wealth to charity.